-The Clark County Commission on Aging is focusing this year on supportive services, especially for people 50 and older.
-The purpose is to educate and raise awareness about supportive services that exist, or may need to exist, to help Clark County’s older citizens age in their own home and familiar neighborhood for as long as they can.
+In 2017, the Clark County Commission on Aging focused on supportive services, especially for people 60 and older.
+The purpose was to educate and raise awareness about supportive services that exist, or may need to exist, to help Clark County’s older citizens age in their own home and familiar neighborhood for as long as they can.

 Jacqui Kamp, Planner III

 |March 21||Caregiver resources||Aug.
 15||Elder justice|